cvut/qtrvsim/README.md

 #### int [ftruncate](http://man7.org/linux/man-pages/man2/ftruncate.2.html)(int fd, off_t length) __NR_truncate (46)

 Set length of the open file specified by `fd` to the new `length`.
-The `length` argument is 64-bit even on 32-bit system and for big-endian MIPS it is apssed as higher part and the lower part in the second and third argument.
+The `length` argument is 64-bit even on 32-bit system and it is passed as the lower part and the higher part in the second and third argument.

 #### ssize_t [readv](http://man7.org/linux/man-pages/man2/readv.2.html)(int fd, const struct iovec *iov, int iovcnt) __NR_Linux (65)